 - Steamed puddings are at their best enjoyed soon after cooking, but they can be stored for 3 days in a covered food container, within a refrigerator.

-- For extra jam topping, gently heat some fruit jam mixed with about 1-2 tablespoons of water [depending on how much jam you use, the water is just to loosen it up].
+- For an extra jam topping, gently heat some fruit jam mixed with about 1-2 tablespoons of water [depending on how much jam you use, the water is just to loosen it up].
 Pour the warm jam over the pudding, this is especially nice if you are reheating the pudding.

 - For a traditional 1800s British steamed pudding termed black-cap pudding add blackcurrant jam to the base of the pudding.
+Steamed jam pudding was also known as jam capped pudding.

-- Instead of fruit jam marmalade can be used, such as orange, lime, lemon or grapefruit.
+- Instead of fruit jam, marmalade can be used, such as orange, lime, lemon or grapefruit.

 Nutrition